-This Report on the Operational Plan 2018-19 summarises annual budgets against actual expenditure and annual outputs (levels of service) for each pest programme which contribute to meeting the objectives in the Canterbury Regional Pest Management Strategy (CRPMP 2018-2038).
-Budgets are reviewed through the annual plan process, and then summarised in the following Operational Plan.
+This Report on the Operational Plan 2019-20 compares annual targets (expected to be achieved) with annual outputs (levels of service achieved) for each pest programme which contribute to meeting the objectives in the Canterbury Regional Pest Management Strategy (CRPMP 2018-2038).
+Budgets are reviewed through the annual plan process, and then summarised in the Report on the Annual Plan.

-I hereby certify that this is a correct copy of the Report on the Operational Plan 2018-19 for the implementation of the Canterbury Regional Pest Management Strategy (2018-2038).
+I hereby certify that this is a correct copy of the Report on the Operational Plan 2019-20 for the implementation of the Canterbury Regional Pest Management Strategy (2018-2038).